Topo-Geometric Analysis of Variability in Point Clouds using Persistence Landscapes: Analysis of Brain Artery Trees

-We now demonstrate the utility of the proposed approach on real data from 3D point clouds representing brain artery trees discussed in \cite{bendich_2016}.
-For a description of the experiment and data generation see \cite{bullit_2005}.
+We now demonstrate the utility of the proposed approach on 3D point clouds representing brain artery trees.
+These data were collected to understand population attributes of brain arteries and how these attributes vary with demographic covariates.
+For a description of the experiment and data generation, see \cite{bullit_2005}.
 Information regarding human subjects in the experiment is available at \url{http://insight-journal.org/midas/community/view/21}.
-As per the terms of use listed on the above URL, we do not have explicit permission to share these data.
-We are thus unable to include the code and data used in this section in the Supplementary Material.
+Chapter 10.1 in \cite{marron_2021} provides an overview and comparison of past approaches used to analyze this data.

-\cite{bendich_2016} computed persistence diagrams from trees which represented arteries in 98 healthy human subjects, and used persistence diagrams to compute the differences $\{d_{i,j} - b_{i,j}\}_{i=1,j=1}^{98,100}$ for subjects based on the 100 largest differences sorted from largest to smallest.
-Restricting focus to the largest differences serves as a denoising step, since points close to the line $b = d$ in a persistence diagram can be thought of as topological noise \citep{fasy_2014}.
+The approach of Bendich et al. \cite{bendich_2016} computed persistence diagrams from artery trees for 98 healthy human subjects, and used persistence diagrams to extract the 100 largest birth-death differences, $\{d_{i,j} - b_{i,j}\}_{i=1,j=1}^{98,100}$, for each subject.
+Restricting focus to the largest differences serves as a denoising step, since points close to the line $b = d$ in a persistence diagram can be thought of as noise \citep{fasy_2014}.

-This dataset is apt to demonstrate our approach for two reasons, one \emph{a priori} and the other \emph{a posteriori}: (i) since each point cloud contains a large number (order of $10^5$) of points, in order to be able to compute the diagrams, \cite{bendich_2016} subsampled 3000 points from each point cloud, thus creating large sampling variability; (ii) we uncover a significant scale effect between two groups of subjects.
-We note that this finding is purely exploratory and serves merely as a proof of concept for the proposed methodology.
+This dataset is apt to demonstrate our approach for three reasons, one \emph{a priori} and the other two \emph{a posteriori}: (i) since each point cloud contains a large number (order of $10^5$) of points, in order to be able to compute the diagrams, \cite{bendich_2016} subsampled 3000 points from each point cloud, thus creating large sampling variability; (ii) we uncover a significant scale effect between the two sex groups of subjects (males versus females); and (iii) we confirm the finding of \cite{bendich_2016} that there exists a significant correlation between the topological structure of the brain artery trees (as captured by PCs) and age.
+We note that these findings are exploratory and serve as a proof of concept for the proposed approach.

-The starting point for our analysis are the persistence diagrams available at \url{https://marron.web.unc.edu/brain-artery-tree-data/}, and not the original 3D point clouds.
-From these, we compute landscapes from degree $p=1$ homology and $K=100$-dimensional persistence landscapes.